taoari/torchtools/README.md

 Total params (with aux): 86,567,656 (330.2294006347656 MB)
     Trainable params: 86,567,656 (330.2294006347656 MB)
     Non-trainable params: 0 (0.0 MB)
-Total flops: 16,848,500,736 (16.848500736 billion)
+Total flops (basic): 16,848,500,736 (16.848500736 billion)
-Total flops (full): 19,015,740,404 (19.015740404 billion)
+Total flops: 19,015,740,404 (19.015740404 billion)
 ---------------------------------------------------------------------------------------------------------------------
 NOTE:
     *: leaf modules
+    Flops is measured in multiply-adds.
+Multiply, add, divide, exp are treated the same for calculation (1/2 multiply-adds).
-    Flops is measured in multiply-adds, and it only calculates for convolution and linear layers (not inlcude bias) Flops (full) additionally calculates for bias, normalization (BatchNorm, LayerNorm, GroupNorm), and attention layers
+    Flops (basic) only calculates for convolution and linear layers (not inlcude bias) Flops additionally calculates for bias, normalization (BatchNorm, LayerNorm, GroupNorm), RNN (RNN, LSTM, GRU) and attention layers
-        - multiply, add, divide, exp are treated the same for calculation (1/2 multiply-adds).
         - activations (e.g. ReLU), operations implemented as functionals (e.g. add in a residual architecture) are not calculated as they are usually neglectable.
+        - complex custom module may need manual calculation for correctness (refer to RNN, LSTM, GRU, Attention as examples).
 ---------------------------------------------------------------------------------------------------------------------
 Out[2]:
-{'flops': 16848500736,
- 'flops_full': 19015740404,
+{'flops': 19015740404,
+ 'flops_basic': 16848500736,
  'params': 86415592,
  'params_with_aux': 86567656}
 ```